RayHightower/RayHightower.com/_posts/2022-06-27-leaders-manage-risks.markdown

 ### Yes, It's Risky

 The above story will never compete against the fables of Aesop!
 But it makes the point.
 As business leaders, our job is to manage risk.
 When everyone around us throws up their hands in fear, our job is to gather data, create a plan, and execute the plan to completion.
 Yes, it's risky.
-And our job is to manage risks so that we can achieve our goals.
+And our job is to manage risks so that the team can achieve the goal.

 Since successful entrepreneurs rarely work alone, everyone on the team wins when entrepreneurs achieve goals.